Why does the eloquent description

 except that we live in our separate cities that

-we love and each of us know, me especially,
+we love and both of us know, me especially, how

-how much more superior that the city and its
+much more superior that the city and its architect

 our museums are far superior to those of yours.